himanshu-siingh/crm/README.md

 - Use loader/spinner/skeleton in components to show loading
 - Every role have a defined color use Color Picker

-### Task for 23/11/2024
+### Task for 27/11/2024

-- [ ] Implement Deactivate/Activate User in Users List
+- [x] Implement Deactivate/Activate User in Users List
 - [ ] Implement Input validation for blank fields in all forms
-- [ ] Implement Permission assignment to Roles
+- [x] Implement Permission assignment to Roles
 - [ ] Implement Role Color Picker
 - [ ] Implement Permission Creation and Deletion